 You will need to use BuckeyePass (buckeyepass.osu.edu) multi-factor authentication to access your courses in Carmen.
-To ensure that you are able to connect to Carmen at all times, it is recommended that you take the following steps:
+To ensure that you can always connect to Carmen, it is recommended that you take the following steps:

 - Register multiple devices in case something happens to your primary device.
 Visit the BuckeyePass - Adding a Device help article for step-by-step instructions (go.osu.edu/add-device). - Request passcodes to keep as a backup authentication option.
 When you see the Duo login screen on your computer, click Enter a Passcode and then click the Text me new codes button that appears.
-This will text you ten passcodes good for 365 days that can each be used once. - Download the Duo Mobile application (go.osu.edu/install-duo) to all of your registered devices for the ability to generate one-time codes in the event that you lose cell, data, or Wi-Fi service
+This will text you ten passcodes good for 365 days that can each be used once. - Download the Duo Mobile application (go.osu.edu/install-duo) to all your registered devices for the ability to generate one-time codes if you lose cell, data, or Wi-Fi service